samraykhman/online_news_popularity/README.md

 From the data I can declare that ...... was statistically significant and has an affect on the number of shares received.

 If I had more time, I would have liked to use my K-Best/F-Test and Recursive Feature Elimination models.
 Unfortunately, they were taking too much time to run and I did not have enough time to let them completely run their course.
+I would also have liked to run more OLS models where I am comparing the affect of several different variables on my target, rather than focusing on similar categorical variables for each OLS.